errchh/data-portoflio-cyclistic/README.md

 ![Fig 7.
 Usage pattern by month](/figure/fig-cyclistic-month.jpg)

 For both groups, the peak season is from May to October.
+Off season is from November to April.

 Number of rides of annual members peaks across the summer.
 Casual riders peaks in July and having a higher number of rides than annual members.